 Recommended in Related Departments

-Economics 190S and Mathematics 127Q are strongly recommended.
+Economics 200 and Data Science 227 are strongly recommended.

 See the Learning Goals for the major below the course listings.

 - 101: Intro to Political Science: American Politics